20 Ways to Use Cold Pressed Virgin Coconut Oil

 5. Take a warm shower to rinse the oil from the body.

-6. Apply a few drops of essential oil on wrists and neck for additional benefits of Abhyanga.
+6. Apply a few drops of essential oil on wrists and neck for the additional benefits of Abhyanga.

 7. Boost Collagen Production